CactuseSecurity/firewall-orchestrator/documentation/developer-docs/project-directory-structure.md

 ## hosts: backends

-- This host ...
-- The server of this host is (are) defined in inventory/hosts

   - By default, this is isosrv (localhost) for demo purposes
   - This should be changed to fit the customers infrastructure